solo-io/gloo/docs/introduction/introduction.md

 can be configured as a fully-featured<!--(TODO)--> API gateway, simply by using upstreams that don't support functions.

-However, we at [solo.io](solo.io) believe that function level routing will open the door to many new use cases and improve existing ones. <!--(TODO)-->
+However, we at [solo.io](https://solo.io) believe that function-level routing will open the door to many new use cases and improve existing ones. <!--(TODO)-->